DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FT 522 Assessment of Individuals, Couples, and Families.
 This course provides an overview of approaches to the assessment of relationship problems with individuals, couples, and families.
 Emphasis is placed on psychometric theory and the use of relevant psychological testing instruments for assessment and research in marriage and family therapy.

 FT 526 Addiction and Family Treatment.
 This course provides the student with an understanding of alcoholism and the most commonly abused drugs, and examines the current treatment modalities with emphasis upon the Twelve Step programs and their place in the treatment continuum.
 Emphasis is placed upon learning the language of recovery and how to work with both the addicted person as well as the codependent and family members.
 Community referral resources and therapy techniques suitable for the marriage and family therapist in the treatment and referral of families affected by addiction are also covered.
-(2 units; 5 unit option for Pasadena campus only)
+(2, 4, or 5 units)

 FT 533 Vulnerable Family Systems: Addressing Mental Health Disparities and Complex Trauma.
 This course provides a broad overview of the mental health adjustment of ethnic minority children and families, and examines the processes that affect their adjustment.
 An ecological systems framework is emphasized with special attention to how mental health disparities impact children and families.
 The course also focuses on complex trauma and PTSD, and state of the art assessment and evidence-based treatment models for individuals and families are reviewed.
 Impact and crisis interventions when responding to mass violence and disasters are discussed.
-(4 or 5 unit option for Pasadena campus only).
+(4 or 5 units).
 Prerequisite: FT520